 If you dissect a saddle, it curves in two directions.
 Using a horse as our guide, you have a ‘U’ curve pointing up from nose to rump.
 You also have a ‘U’ curving down both sides of the horse.
 The front/back curve keeps you in the saddle when the horse goes or stops.
 The second curve gives your legs a place to hang down.
 After the fall of the Roman Empire and the tyranny and oppression was lifted, Europeans developed a saddle that helped hold you on the horse (Romans only used a glorified blanket) and also added stirrups.
-These innovations allowed the advent of ‘Heavy Cavalry’ i.e. knights in armor on horseback.
+These innovations allowed the advent of ‘Heavy Cavalry’ i.e. knights in armor.
 But I digress… Now that we understand the anatomy of a saddle, on to jewelry.

 What I REALLY wanted to talk about is Synclastic and Anticlastic forming.
 Everyone seems to understand synclastic forming.
 It is two curves going in the same direction.
 An example would be a dome.
 Of the two, this is the easier to make.
 The reason I bring all of this up is this: when you put a compound curve in metal, the metal becomes very strong or stiff.
 This has great application for both jewelry making and life.

 When I make a spinner bangle, I use my Fast Flare (Pat.
 Pending) (Notice how smoothly I worked in that little plug?)
 Forming Discs to create another curve on the bangle.
 Another curve?
 Yes.
 The first curve is forming the bangle into a circle.
 Think of it as the ‘U’ that goes down the sides of the horse.
 The second curve is the flare which creates a channel for the spinners to spin in.
 Think of that as the ‘U’ that holds your butt in place…